Create your first diary app with Ruby on Rails

 Note that after refreshing your browser window nothing should change – this is because variables starting with @ (called ‘instance variables’) can be accessed by both the view and the controller.

-COACH: Explain the connection between the
+Explain the connection between the

 WecomeController#index action and the view; note and emphasise the difference between @-starting